 Below, for a word $v$ in the free group $F_2$ on two generators $s$, $t$, and partial bp-automorphisms $p$, $q$ of an ultrametric space $X$, we denote by $v(p,q)$ the partial bp-automorphism of $X$ obtained by substituting $p$ for $s$ and $q$ for $t$ in the word $v$, and performing the composition operation whenever it is possible.

 \begin{theorem} For every $N \in \NN \cup \{\NN\}$, the class of pairs of partial bp-automorphisms of $\Ury^\prec_N$ does not have WAP. \end{theorem}

-\begin{proof} For $N=\NN$, just observe that for any ball $B$ in $\Ury^\prec_{\NN}$, partial bp-automorphisms of $\PP(B)$ are the same as partial bp-automorphisms of finite linear orderings, and the class of pairs of such automorphisms is known not to have WAP.
+\begin{proof} For $N=\NN$, just recall that partial bp-automorphisms of families $\PP(B)$ are essentially just partial automorphisms of finite linear orderings, and the class of pairs of such automorphisms is known not to have WAP (see \cite{Tr}.)